Mafika-Mahlobo/tshimologong-project/README.md

 - [Usage](#Usage)

 ## Introduction
-This project was built as part of an assessment to prove basic programming principles. visit the source code in my githun profile [here](https://github.com/Mafika-Mahlobo/tshimologong-project).
+This project was built as part of an assessment to prove basic programming principles. visit the source code in my githun profile.
 Also visit my Linkedin provile [here](https://www.linkedin.com/in/mafika-mahlobo-719a9a164/).

 ## Dependencies
 - Flask: Web framework for Python